kwertyops/byte-of-python/src/dictionary_basics.md

 The expression
 `<key> in <dictionary>` is a boolean expression that evaluates to `True` if the `key` matches an item in the dictionary, `False` otherwise.

-This gives us a way to avoid accessing a non-existent element, thus avoiding a `KeyError`
+This gives us a way to avoid accessing a non-existent element, thus avoiding a `KeyError`.
 ```python
 if `Kebede` in phonebook:
     print(f"Kebede's number is {phonebook['Kebede']}")